 Circumcision is a surgical procedure to remove the foreskin, the skin covering the end of the penis.
-Surgery is done in the operating room under anesthesia.
+Surgery is done in the operating room under anesthesia or in our Pediatric Sedation Clinic.
 Circumcision may be done at any age.
 Your child can go home the same day.
 This handout will tell you how to care for your child at home after circumcision.

-The penis will be red, swollen and may ooze a small amount of blood or fluid after surgery, this is normal.
+The penis will be red, swollen, tender and may ooze a small amount of blood or fluid after surgery.
+This is normal.

-Use acetaminophen (Tylenol®) for pain.
+Use acetaminophen (Tylenol®) and ibuprofen (Motrin) for pain.
 Your doctor may prescribe stronger pain medicine if your child is older.

 Your child may have a bandage over the penis.
 This should be removed at home in 48 hours.
-After the bandage comes off, apply Vaseline to the site several times a day or with each diaper change, for 5 days.
+After the bandage comes off, apply large amounts of Vaseline or petroleum jelly to the site a few times a day, for 5-7 days and after every bath.
+For infants, apply it with each diaper change.

-Your child may have pain with diaper changes.
-Gently wipe the penis.
-Pain will improve as the penis heals, in about a week.
+Your child may have pain or tenderness with movement or diaper changes.
+Gently wipe the penis with water and soap.
+Pain will lessen as the penis heals, usually in about a week.

 Your child will have stitches.
-The stitches will dissolve on their own, usually in 2-4 weeks, but up to 90 days.
+The stitches will dissolve on their own, usually in 2-4 weeks depending on how often your child is bathing, but may last up to 90 days.

 No straddling, rough play or swimming for 2-3 weeks.